Tornado-Technology/underverse-battles/CONTRIBUTING.md

 ### Do not make large changes before discussing them first.
 If you are interested in adding a major mechanic/feature or changing a large amount of code, contact me (TornadoTech) first via [Discord](https://discord.gg/2Nuas5NKj8).
-For most changes, this is not necessary.
+This is not necessary for most changes.
-I should to know you're going to make something major and important, so I can give advice and make sure you don't waste your time.
+I should know if you're going to make something major and important, so I can give advice and make sure you don't waste your time.

 ## Style Guidelines